Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/WiFi/Class WiFiClient.rst

 **Returns**
 ~~~~~~~~~~~

-This function returns the byte/ character that will be written to the
+This function returns the byte / character that will be written to the
 server or the size of the buffer.

 **Example Code**